-&lt;sup>22 Department of National Defence, "Strong, Secure and Engaged," Government of Canada website, released in 2017, Strong, Secure, Engaged.
+Department of National Defence, "Strong, Secure and Engaged," Government of Canada website, released in 2017, Strong, Secure, Engaged.
 Canada's Defence Policy.

-&lt;sup>23 Chris Nott and Richard Davies, "Digital Transformation in Defence - Balancing the Strategic and Tactical," IBM UK and Ireland website, dated 18th November 2021, Digital Transformation in Defence - Balancing the Strategic and the Tactical - IBM UK & Ireland - Blog.
+Chris Nott and Richard Davies, "Digital Transformation in Defence - Balancing the Strategic and Tactical," IBM UK and Ireland website, dated 18th November 2021, Digital Transformation in Defence - Balancing the Strategic and the Tactical - IBM UK & Ireland - Blog.

-&lt;sup>24 Jennifer Buchanan, Beth Kelley and Alicia Hatch, "Digital Workplace and Culture: How Digital Technologies are Changing the Workforce and How Enterprise Can Adapt and Evolve," Deloitte website, dated 2016, us-cons-digital-workplace-and-culture.pdf (deloitte.com).
+Jennifer Buchanan, Beth Kelley and Alicia Hatch, "Digital Workplace and Culture: How Digital Technologies are Changing the Workforce and How Enterprise Can Adapt and Evolve," Deloitte website, dated 2016, us-cons-digital-workplace-and-culture.pdf (deloitte.com).

-&lt;sup>25 Chris Vallance, "TUC: Government Failing to Protect Workers from AI," BBC News website, dated 17th April 2023, TUC: Government failing to protect workers from AI - BBC News.
+Chris Vallance, "TUC: Government Failing to Protect Workers from AI," BBC News website, dated 17th April 2023, TUC: Government failing to protect workers from AI - BBC News.

-standalone capability, such that is recognised and understood by all personnel within the CAF, and crucially industry enablers, whom can all draw upon a central pool of information to ensure coherence and enable innovation in partnership from all aspects of the organisation and capability.
+so long as mitigations are considered within the digital transformation strategy upfront.
+The CAF digital transformation programme must be a standalone capability, such that is recognised and understood by all personnel within the CAF, and crucially industry enablers, whom can all draw upon a central pool of information to ensure coherence and enable innovation in partnership from all aspects of the organisation and capability.

-The CAF Vice Chief of Defence Staff (VCDS) Digital Transformation Directive from December 2022 begins to address the requirements for the CAF.
-Aimed primarily at the Level 1s (L1s) within the CAF, the directive specifies their expected outputs in support of digital transformation, placing the Government of Canada drivers to dictate the urgency.
-Although allocated \$200m over 5 years for L1s to advance their digital responsibilities, digital transformation programmes are not cheap to implement, nor are the specialist contractor resources which are required to enable this ambitious change programme.
-Therefore, the Digital Transformative Directive may be at risk of delivery unless sufficient uplift in defence resources is prioritised to match the intent.
+The CAF Vice-Chief of Defence Staff (VCDS) Digital Transformation Directive from December 2022 begins to address the requirements for the CAF.
+26 Aimed primarily at the Level 1s (L1s) within the CAF, the directive specifies their expected outputs in support of digital transformation, placing the Government of Canada drivers to dictate the urgency.
+Although allocated \$200m over five years for L1s to advance their digital responsibilities, digital transformation programmes are not inexpensive to implement, nor are the specialist contractor resources which are required to enable this ambitious change programme.
+Therefore, the Digital Transformative Directive may be at risk of non-delivery unless sufficient uplift in defence resources is prioritised to match the intent.
 It does however highlight concerns such as infrastructure enablement, routinely replicated in industry, where digital demands have accelerated quicker than the ability to provide supporting infrastructure or to improve digital literacy at a pace to match demand.
-This is not a unique challenge to the CAF and thus it must be careful to not attribute excuses to the lack of resource in stopping it achieve its digital objectives; innovation aids this and industry has not been hindered.
+27 This is not a unique challenge to the CAF and thus it must be careful to not attribute excuses to the lack of resource in stopping it achieve its digital objectives; innovation aids this and industry has not been hindered.

 As with the Digital Campaign Plan though, there is one constant missing from the Digital Transformative Directive: Industry.
 The CAF, as with the Government of Canada, within its strategies continually refuses to acknowledge the importance of industry partnership in enabling digital transformation.
-Engen's analysis against the CAF's approach to Artificial Intelligence (AI) strongly noted that digital transformation, and thus subsequent AI activity, cannot be achieved without strong partnership with industry and academia, neither of which the CAF has openly invested any resources towards.
+Engen's analysis against the CAF's approach to Artificial Intelligence (AI) strongly noted that digital transformation, and thus subsequent AI activity, cannot be achieved without strong partnership with industry and academia, 28 neither of which the CAF has openly invested any resources towards.
 Sadly, the Digital Transformative Directive and Digital Campaign Plan fail to identify streams of activity to bring industry into partnership with the CAF, with the directive stating that it's targeted to CAF employees' only.
-Without adjustment, this will not allow industry partners to be engaged in programmes to jointly shape digital transformation initiatives for the CAF, or for industry to be tailoring their solution to meet the exact demand from the CAF, both of which are core lessons learnt from digital implementation by industry.
+Without adjustment, this will not encourage industry partners to be engaged in programmes to jointly shape digital transformation initiatives for the CAF, or for industry to be tailoring their solution to

-&lt;sup>26 Department of National Defense, "VCDS Directive for CAF Digital Transformation - Draft," Government of Canada document number 10711984, Version 27, dated 22 December 2022.
+Department of National Defense, "VCDS Directive for CAF Digital Transformation - Draft," Government of Canada document number 10711984, Version 27, dated 22 December 2022.